 - proof of passing the Basic Skills or Test of Academic Proficiency.

+Students pursuing a doctoral degree in Curriculum Studies are also eligible for the Principal Licensure program, which requires additional coursework.
 The Principal Licensure program at DePaul University is an approved Illinois State Board of Education (ISBE) program.
 It is a rigorous program preparing principals and assistant principals for work service in public and private schools in the state of Illinois.

 To be eligible for the Principal Licensure program, students possess: